minio/docs/source/security/encryption/server-side-encryption.rst

   the data key and return the plain data key.

-Enabling SSE-S3 requires deploying one or more :ref:`MinIO Key Encryption Servers (KES) <minio-kes>` and configuring the :mc:`minio` server for access to KES.
+Enabling SSE-S3 requires deploying one or more :minio-git:`MinIO Key Encryption Service (KES) instances <minio/kes>` and configuring the :mc:`minio` server for access to KES.
 The KES handles processing cryptographic key requests to the KMS service.

 With SSE-S3, the MinIO server requests a new data key for each uploaded object